alodes999/06-23-project-from-scratch/README.markdown

 - Should not be able to add a game review without a rating value, or a corresponding user
 - Should not be able to add a game that is already listed, nor a game without a genre
 - Should not be able to add a user or genre that are empty
+- Should not be able to delete a game with a review connected

 ###Additional Requirements
 - Unit tests for all business logic